TheBananaMan/sparx-differential-attacks/code/empirical-tests/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Contains:

+ * `sparx-64-tests`
- * `sparx-64-tests` Tests for the implementation of SPARX-64.
+   Tests for the implementation of SPARX-64.
  * `sparx-64-boomerang-test`
    Evaluates probabilities of differentials and boomerangs for Sparx-64/128.